Table of Contents

 Plugin used in this tutorial

-- WooCommerce Dynamic Pricing and Discount Rules: An advanced plugin that lets you set different prices for different customers based on user roles, location, cart contents, specific customers, purchase history, and more.
+- WooCommerce Dynamic Pricing and Discount Rules: An advanced WooCommerce plugin that lets you set different prices for different customers based on user roles, location, cart contents, specific customers, purchase history, and more.
 Free and Pro versions available.

 Let’s kick off with the most fundamental question:

-What does it mean to charge different prices for different customers in WooCommerce?
+Why set different prices for different customers in WooCommerce?

-Example scenarios for setting different prices for different customers in WooCommerce
+A powerful plugin to set different prices for different customers in WooCommerce

 - Role-based pricing.
 This means assigning different prices to different user roles.
 A popular example is a hybrid B2B and B2C ecommerce store that shows wholesale buyers bulk rates while retail customers pay full price.